Affiliate disclaimer: This post contains affiliate links. If you click and buy I may make a few pennies, but not enough for a latte.

 After the timer rings, have kids correct their own test packet.

 Have kids review the answers to the questions they missed.

-One day a week we practiced our SAT Essay skills instead of a regular English assignment
+One day a week we practiced our SAT Essay skills in place of a regular English assignment.

 Read the prompt first.

 Correct the essay in the evening.

 For more help, check out my High School Testing (Online Training) course.